 - Issuance of a valid deed transferring ownership to the buyer-insured

+- Any claims, liens, and encumbrances against the property that were not part of the public records at the time of the title search.
 Assuming the buyer accepts the terms of the commitment, they will pay the premium and the title insurance will go into effect on the date of the close of escrow and transfer of ownership.

 - Get an Owner’s Title Insurance Policy

 In almost all cases where a buyer takes a mortgage, the bank or lender requires the buyer to pay for a mortgagee’s or lender’s title insurance policy that protects the bank against title defects.
 This policy does not cover the buyer in any way, so be certain to buy an owner’s policy to protect yourself.